 Students are strongly encouraged to establish California residency as soon as possible to avoid incurring higher fees from non-resident tuition.
-California residents' tuition is \$6,221.70 per quarter, as opposed to \$11,255.70 for non-residents.
+California residents' tuition is \$6,088.36 per quarter, as opposed to \$11,122.36 for non-residents.

-Adult students (over age 18) may establish residence for tuition purposes if they are: a U.S. citizen; a permanent resident or other immigrant; or a nonimmigrant who is not precluded from establishing a domicile in the United States (nonimmigrants who are eligible for residency are those who hold valid visas of the following types: A, E, G, H-1B, H-4, I, K, L, N, O-1, O-3, R, T, U, or V).
+Adult students (over age 18) may establish residence for tuition purposes if they are a U.S. citizen, a permanent resident, or other non-citizen who is not precluded from establishing a domicile in the United States; and they meet the following criteria: